4 Tips To Get The Best Mortgage As A Nurse (or Travel Nurse)

 How long is a gap in employment?
 This depends on the type of loan you’re getting.
 FHA defines a gap as at least one month.
-Conventional loan rule maker Fannie Mae doesn’t set a specific time, but says that lenders must look at the history of any variable income and determine if any gaps are consistent over time or longer than usual.
+Conventional loan rule-maker Fannie Mae doesn’t set a specific time but says that lenders must look at the history of any variable income and determine if any gaps are consistent over time or longer than usual.
 If longer than usual (or more than 1 month for FHA), you’ll need a letter explaining the time you had away from work.

 What’s the “secret” to qualifying when you have employment gaps?
 In a word, history.
-You’ll need to build up at least 12 months, but preferably 24 months, of history as a travel nurse, for a couple reasons.
+You’ll need to build up at least 12 months, but preferably 24 months, of history as a travel nurse, for a couple of reasons.